grasmash/drupal-composer-training/index.md

 To run the example code in this hands-on guide, you need to have **PHP 5.3.2+** installed installed on your computer.
 Check what version is installed with `php -v`.

-We strongly suggest that you use macOS or Linux OS.
-Windows users, please consider using [Drupal VM](https://www.drupalvm.com/).
+We strongly suggest that you use macOS or Linux.
+Windows users, please [use these instructions to install PHP and Composer](https://www.jeffgeerling.com/blog/2018/installing-php-7-and-composer-on-windows-10), and also install and use [Cmder](http://cmder.net) instead of PowerShell when running commands.

 ## Install Composer